bluwy/release-for-reddit-action/README.md

 #### Why do I need to provide my username and password?
 It already has my app's ID and secret.

-Well that's how the Reddit OAuth API works.
+That's how the Reddit OAuth API works.
 To get the access token, you have to supply your username, password, app ID and app secret.

 Check out [Reddit's quick start example](https://github.com/reddit-archive/reddit/wiki/OAuth2-Quick-Start-Example) which also requires the four information for authentication.
-(Make sure to set a different user agent!!)
+(If you get rate limit issues, make sure to set a different user agent)

 #### How do I set a flair?

 Setting a flair requires its flair ID.
 To find the supported flairs for a subreddit, go to https://www.reddit.com/r/subreddit/api/link_flair.json.

-Of course, replace "subreddit" with your target subreddit amd make sure you're logged in for this to work.
+Replace "subreddit" with your target subreddit and make sure you're logged in for this to work.

-This endpoint will return a list of flairs in JSON format, which you can choose one using the flair id.
+The endpoint will return a list of flairs in JSON format, which you can choose one using the flair id.

 If the flair's `text_editable` property is true, you can set the `flair-text` parameter to set a custom text for the flair.

 #### What's the rate limit error?

 There are two kinds of rate limit in Reddit.
-One is the usual request limit to the `oauth.reddit.com` endpoint, which is a generous 600 request per 10 minutes.
+One is the request limit to the `oauth.reddit.com` endpoint, which is a generous 600 request per 10 minutes.
 This action will never hit this limit unless you're also using the API for other clients.

 The other rate limit is for post and comments submissions.
-If you start with a new account, it's very likely to get up to 10 minutes of rate limting.
-In most cases, this should be the only limit you should be concerned of.
+If you start with a new account, it's very likely to get up to 10 minutes of rate limiting.
+You will likely hit this issue more often than the `oauth` rate limit.

-Though Reddit dont't explicitly tell how the submission rate limit is calculated, various sources from the admins said that having on older account and high karma (especially in the specific subreddit) helps reduce this limit.
+Though Reddit doesn't explicitly tell how the submission rate limit is calculated, various sources from the admins mentioned that having an older account and higher karma (especially in the specific subreddit) helps reduce this limit.

 > In the development of this action, the rate limit was significantly reduced after the 24 hour mark of account creation.

 #### What's the `invalid-grant` error?

-If you encountered this error, make sure your credentials are entered correctly, which are your username, password, app ID and app secret.
+If you encounter this error, make sure your credentials are entered correctly, which are your username, password, app ID and app secret.

 If this does not work, follow [Reddit's cURL quick start](https://github.com/reddit-archive/reddit/wiki/OAuth2-Quick-Start-Example) and try to retrive an access token.
-(Make sure to set a different user agent!!).
-If it works, file an issue :)
+(If you get rate limit issues, make sure to set a different user agent).
+If it works, please file an issue!

 If the above didn't work, create a new account and use that instead.
-(Sucks but this happen to me too).
+(This also happened to me).

-> ⚠️ Keep in mind that new accounts are heavily rate limited.
+> Keep in mind that new accounts are heavily rate limited.

 ## License